 With your script done, also list down all the video shooting and lighting equipment, and online tools you’ll need.

-To promote this blog post, I created this video clip using Clips mobile app (iPhone only)
+To promote this blog post, I created this video clip on Youtube using Clips mobile app (iPhone only):

 If you’re just starting out your smartphone will do, but if you’re planning a personal branding video on LinkedIn, you will need to use subtitles mobile apps like Clips or Cliptomatic to capture your audience’s attention even with a silent video.